Dr. Warrick R. Hooper

 Whilst at Monash University, he gained selection in the Victorian Institute of Sport (VIS), being awarded a full Scholarship and then selection to the Australian Rowing Team to compete and win the ‘Trans Tasman Rowing Series’.
 In his spare time Warrick stroked the Monash University VIII winning the Australian Inter-varsity Rowing Championships.
 For his efforts he was awarded a ‘Full Blue’ – the highest sporting honour from Monash University.

 Returning to Mercantile Rowing Club he rowed with the “Oarsome Foursome” again wining State and National Championship in the Elite Senior A division as well as the prestigious ‘Kings Cup” – Champion Australian VIII.
 On selection to The Australian Institute of Sport (AIS) in Canberra, he received a full scholarship for rowing and therefore transferred to The Australian National University to his biomedical science degree.

-Dr. Hooper practices as an Integrative Medicine Physician utilising extensive University training from the following fields:
+Dr. Hooper practices as an Integrative Chiropractic Practitioner utilising extensive University training from the following fields:

 - Advanced Neuroscience

 - Molecular Genetics